ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ### Implement the `__attach()`, `__start()` and `__stop()` functions

-The implementations of these functions only need to call the same functions on the wrapped `websub:Listener`.
+The implementations of these functions only need to call the corresponding functions of the wrapped `websub:Listener`.

 ```ballerina
 function WebhookListener.__attach(service s, map<any> data) returns error? {